alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ## Disable Background Click

-Control whether the page content can be clicked when displaying the Toast notification using `disableClick`.
-Default is clickable.
+Use `disableClick` to control whether the rest of the page is clickable while the Toast notification is displayed.
+By default, it is clickable.

 ```tsx
 import * as React from 'react';